- College of Arts & Sciences

 If the results of the student project will be published or otherwise distributed off campus, in any form of media, the project must be reviewed by the IRB.

-If in doubt, it is wise to have the project reviewed or to ask a member of the IRB for specific advice before the project begins.
+If in doubt, contact firstname.lastname@example.org for advice before the project begins.
 The Board is unable to give post facto approval.

 Even though some classroom-initiated research does not require review by the IRB, it is nevertheless important that instructors discuss the guidelines and ethics for the protection of research subjects with their students and incorporate these into their methodology.
 Particular emphasis should be placed on: